-Since some of the underlying funds may invest in securities that are restricted, unlisted, traded infrequently, thinly traded, or relatively illiquid, there is the possibility of a differential between the last available market prices for one or more of those securities and the latest indications of market values for those securities.
-The underlying funds have procedures, approved by their boards of trustees, to determine the fair value of individual securities and other assets for which market prices are not readily available (such as certain restricted or unlisted securities and private placements) or which may not be reliably priced (such as in the case of trade suspensions or halts, price movement limits set by certain foreign markets, and thinly traded or illiquid securities).
+Since the Floating Rate Daily Access Fund may invest in securities that are restricted, unlisted, traded infrequently, thinly traded, defaulted or relatively illiquid, there is the possibility of a differential between the last available market prices for one or more of those securities and the latest indications of market values for those securities.
+The Fund has procedures, approved by the board of trustees, to determine the fair value of individual securities and other assets for which market prices are not readily available (such as certain restricted or unlisted securities and private placements) or which may not be reliably priced (such as in the case of trade suspensions or halts, price movement limits set by certain foreign markets, and thinly traded or illiquid securities).
 Some methods for valuing these securities may include: fundamental analysis (earnings multiple, etc.), matrix pricing, discounts from market prices of similar securities, or discounts applied due to the nature and duration of restrictions on the disposition of the securities.
-The underlying funds' boards of trustees oversee the application of fair value pricing procedures.
+The board of trustees oversees the application of fair value pricing procedures.

 The application of fair value pricing procedures represents a good faith determination based upon specifically applied procedures.
-There can be no assurance that the underlying funds could obtain the fair value assigned to a security if they were able to sell the security at approximately the time at which the underlying funds determine their NAV per share.
+There can be no assurance that the Fund could obtain the fair value assigned to a security if it were able to sell the security at approximately the time at which the Fund determines its NAV per share.

-Security Valuation - Pass-Through Securities, CMO, ABS, MBS
+Security Valuation - Pass-Through Securities, CMO, ABS, MBS - All Funds except the Floating Rate Daily Access Fund

-Mortgage pass-through securities (such as Ginnie Mae, Fannie Mae and Freddie Mac), other mortgage-backed securities (MBS), collateralized mortgage obligations (CMOs) and asset-backed securities (ABS), generally trade in the over-the-counter market rather than on a securities exchange.
-The underlying funds may value these portfolio securities by utilizing quotations from bond dealers, information with respect to bond and note transactions and may rely on independent pricing services.
-The underlying funds' pricing services use valuation models or matrix pricing to determine current value.
+Mortgage pass-through securities (such as Ginnie Mae, Fannie Mae and Freddie Mac), other mortgage-backed securities (MBS), collateralized mortgage obligations (CMOs) and asset-backed securities (ABS) generally trade in the over-the-counter market rather than on a securities exchange.
+The Fund may value these portfolio securities by utilizing quotations from bond dealers, information with respect to bond and note transactions and may rely on independent pricing services.
+The Fund's pricing services use valuation models or matrix pricing to determine current value.
 In general, they use information with respect to comparable bond and note transactions, quotations from bond dealers or by reference to other securities that are considered comparable in such characteristics as rating, interest rate, maturity date, option adjusted spread models, prepayment projections, interest rate spreads and yield curves.
 Matrix pricing is considered a form of fair value pricing.